TritonDataCenter/java-manta/FAQ.md

 implements an interface to make using server-side multipart uploading straightforward.
 The strategy to use for multipart upload is listed below.

-1. Create a `MantaClient` instance.
+1. Create a `MantaClient`.
-2. Create an instance of `ServerSideMultipartManager` passing in the instance of MantaClient to the constructor.
+2. Create a `ServerSideMultipartManager`.
 3. Initiate an upload to the full path where the final object should be stored.
 4. Upload each part using the `ServerSideMultipartUpload` object created in the previous step.
 The order that parts are uploaded does not matter,